-PSR Maine is a Guidestar Exchange Platinum Participant.
-This means that we rank as highest among nonprofits for overall transparency.
-PSR Maine has provided an abundance of information about our work and finances so that our donors and funders can feel confident about making an informed donation.
+We should also mention that, as a Guidestar Exchange Platinum participant, we rank highest among nonprofits for overall transparency.
+We have provided an abundance of information about our work and finances, so our donors and funders can feel completely confident about making an informed donation.
 Thank you for your support!

 CHANGE FOR GOOD

-The new report released in early February 2020, finds that a strong majority of Maine voters (72%) are worried about their children’s and pets’ health from exposures to pesticides.
+This 2020 PSR Maine report showed that a strong majority of Maine voters (72%) are worried about their children’s and pets’ health from exposures to pesticides.
 An equally strong majority (71%) say they support bans on pesticides that are applied only for cosmetic purposes.
 Only a very small percentage of those surveyed (9%) believe that pesticides should be used without restrictions.